zanton123/PixelCuda/README.md

 https://developer.nvidia.com/embedded/downloads

-Scroll down the list and select JetPack for L4T 2.2 2016/06/15 for download on your Ubuntu PC.
-Locate JetPack-L4T-2.2-linux-x64.run in an Ubuntu terminal and run: cd ~/Downloads chmod +x JetPack-L4T-2.2-linux-x64.run ./JetPack-L4T-2.2-linux-x64.run
+Scroll down the list and select **JetPack for L4T 2.2 2016/06/15** for download on your Ubuntu PC.
+Locate **JetPack-L4T-2.2-linux-x64.run** file in an Ubuntu terminal and run:
+* cd ~/Downloads
+* chmod +x JetPack-L4T-2.2-linux-x64.run
+* ./JetPack-L4T-2.2-linux-x64.run

 When prompted select JETPACK 2.2 – Tegra X1 64 bit.
 The installer will download all files and then ask to flash the operating system image to a Jetson X1 development board.
 At this point the installation can be aborted.
-In the ~/Downloads/Jetpack_2.2/jetpack_download/ folder two archives cuda-repo-l4t-7-0-local_7.0-76_arm64.deb contains the ARM64 CUDA 7.0 toolkit and Tegra_Linux_Sample-Root-Filesystem_R24.1.0_aarch64.tbz2 contains the ARM64 Linux root file system.
+In the **~/Downloads/Jetpack_2.2/jetpack_download/** folder two archives **cuda-repo-l4t-7-0-local_7.0-76_arm64.deb** contains the ARM64 CUDA 7.0 toolkit and **Tegra_Linux_Sample-Root-Filesystem_R24.1.0_aarch64.tbz2** contains the ARM64 Linux root file system.
 Use Ubuntu Archive Manager to open these archives and the use drag and drop in the file manager window to extract and copy files and folders from these archieves (on the file right click the mouse to see the options for open).

-From the Tegra_Linux_Sample-Root-Filesystem_R24.1.0_aarch64.tbz2 archive copy the following files from the /lib/aarch64-linux-gnu/ to a L4T-files/ folder on a portable drive:
+From the **Tegra_Linux_Sample-Root-Filesystem_R24.1.0_aarch64.tbz2** archive copy the following files from the **/lib/aarch64-linux-gnu/** to a L4T-files/ folder on a portable drive:

     ld-2.19.so
     libc-2.19.so
     libm-2.19.so
     libdl-2.19.so
     libpthread-2.19.so
     libz.so.1.2.8

-Copy the L4T-files/ folder to the Download folder on the Pixel C and move them to a new /data/data/com.termux/files/usr/lib64/ folder (to separate Linux and Android binaries): cd ~/../usr mkdir lib64 cp ~/storage/shared/Download/L4T-files/* lib64/
+Copy the L4T-files/ folder to the Download folder on the Pixel C and move them to a new /data/data/com.termux/files/usr/lib64/ folder (to separate Linux and Android binaries):
+* cd ~/../usr
+* mkdir lib64
+* cp ~/storage/shared/Download/L4T-files/* lib64/

-Make symbolic links in the same folder (ie lib64/) as follows: cd lib64 ln -s ld-2.19.so ld-linux-aarch64.so.1 ln -s libc-2.19.so libc.so.6 ln -s libm-2.19.so libm.so.6
+Make symbolic links in the same folder (ie lib64/) as follows:
+* cd lib64
+* ln -s ld-2.19.so ld-linux-aarch64.so.1
+* ln -s libc-2.19.so libc.so.6
+* ln -s libm-2.19.so libm.so.6
-ln -s libdl-2.19.so libdl.so.2
+* ln -s libdl-2.19.so libdl.so.2
-ln -s libpthread-2.19.so libpthread.so.0
+* ln -s libpthread-2.19.so libpthread.so.0
-ln -s libz.so.1.2.8 libz.so.1
+* ln -s libz.so.1.2.8 libz.so.1

-Add execute permission to the Linux dynamic linker loader: cd lib64 chmod +x ld-2.19.so
+Add execute permission to the Linux dynamic linker loader:
+* cd lib64
+* chmod +x ld-2.19.so

-The ld-2.19.so dynamic loader and the shared libaries are required to run the Linux 64 bit versions of ptxas and fatbinary which are in the cuda-repo-l4t-7-0-local_7.0-76_arm64.deb archive.
-Extract /var/cuda-repo-7-0-local/cuda-core-7.0-76_aarch64.deb and copy the /usr/local/cuda-7.0/ folder to a portable drive and then into the Download folder on the Pixel C.
-Navidate to the cuda-7.0 folder on the Pixel C and copy the bin/ and nvvm/ folders: cd ~/../usr/local/cuda-7.0 mkdir nvvm cp -r ~/storage/shared/Downloads/L4T-cuda/bin/* bin/ cp -r ~/storage/shared/Downloads/L4T-cuda/nvvm/* nvvm/
+The ld-2.19.so dynamic loader and the shared libaries are required to run the Linux 64 bit versions of ptxas and fatbinary which are in the **cuda-repo-l4t-7-0-local_7.0-76_arm64.deb** archive.
+Extract **/var/cuda-repo-7-0-local/cuda-core-7.0-76_aarch64.deb** and copy the **/usr/local/cuda-7.0/** folder to a portable drive and then into the Download folder on the Pixel C. Navidate to the cuda-7.0 folder on the Pixel C and copy the bin/ and nvvm/ folders:
+* cd ~/../usr/local/cuda-7.0
+* mkdir nvvm
+* cp -r ~/storage/shared/Downloads/L4T-cuda/bin/* bin/
+* cp -r ~/storage/shared/Downloads/L4T-cuda/nvvm/* nvvm/

-To run ptxas and fatbinary executables for Linux on Android we simply make shell scripts in the /data/data/com.termux/files/usr/bin/ folder using the vim editor: cd ~/../usr/bin vi ptxas
+To run ptxas and fatbinary executables for Linux on Android we simply make shell scripts in the /data/data/com.termux/files/usr/bin/ folder using the vim editor:
+* cd ~/../usr/bin
+* vi ptxas

 Enter insert mode (i) write the following lines in the editor and close (Ctrl+c :wq ENTER):

     #!/data/data/com.termux/files/usr/bin/sh
     /data/data/com.termux/files/usr/lib64/ld-linux-aarch64.so.1 /data/data/com.termux/files/usr/local/cuda-7.0/bin/ptxas $*

-vi fatbinary
+* vi fatbinary

 Enter insert mode (i) write the following lines in the editor and close (Ctrl+c :wq ENTER):

     #!/data/data/com.termux/files/usr/bin/sh
     /data/data/com.termux/files/usr/lib64/ld-linux-aarch64.so.1 /data/data/com.termux/files/usr/local/cuda-7.0/bin/fatbinary $*

 To make it work we also need to add the usr/lib64 folder to the LD_LIBRARY_PATH.

-vi ~/cuda
+* vi ~/cuda

-In the editor (i) add :/data/data/com.termux/files/usr/lib64 to the LD_LIBRARY_PATH which then should read as follows: export LD_LIBRARY_PATH=/system/lib64:/data/data/com.termux/files/usr/lib:/data/data/com.termux/files/local/cuda/lib64:/system/vendor/lib64:/data/data/com.termux/files/usr/lib64
+In the editor (i) add :/data/data/com.termux/files/usr/lib64 to the LD_LIBRARY_PATH which then should read as follows:

+    export PATH=~/llvm3.9.1/build/bin:$PATH
+    export LD_LIBRARY_PATH=/system/lib64:/data/data/com.termux/files/usr/lib:/data/data/com.termux/files/local/cuda/lib64:/system/vendor/lib64:/data/data/com.termux/files/usr/lib64

 Then close the file with Ctrl+c :wq ENTER.

 Note: There is an incompatibility between /data/data/com.termux/files/usr/lib/libunwind.so and /system/lib64/libunwind.so.
 As libnvcompute.so depends on the version in /system/lib64 we set this first in the LD_LIBRARY_PATH.
 LD_LIBRARY_PATH is switched back with the ~/normal shell script for running apt and other Termux executables.

 Now it is time to test a real CUDA runtime executable.
-For this enter the vectorAdd sample folder, compile and run the sample: cd ~/CUDA-7.0-samples/0_Simple/vectorAdd
+For this enter the vectorAdd sample folder, compile and run the sample:
+* cd ~/CUDA-7.0-samples/0_Simple/vectorAdd
-. ~/cuda
+* . ~/cuda
-clang++ -target aarch64-linux-android --cuda-path=/data/data/com.termux/files/usr/local/cuda --cuda-gpu-arch=sm_35 -fPIC -pie -I../../../../usr/local/cuda/include -I../../common/inc -I../../../../usr/include --sysroot=/data/data/com.termux/files/usr -L /system/lib64 -L /system/verdor/lib64 -lnvcompute -lgnustl_shared _L /data/data/com.termux/files/usr/local/cuda/lib64 -lcudart -o vectorAdd vectorAdd.cu -v
+* clang++ -target aarch64-linux-android --cuda-path=/data/data/com.termux/files/usr/local/cuda --cuda-gpu-arch=sm_35 -fPIC -pie -I../../../../usr/local/cuda/include -I../../common/inc -I../../../../usr/include --sysroot=/data/data/com.termux/files/usr -L /system/lib64 -L /system/verdor/lib64 -lnvcompute -lgnustl_shared _L /data/data/com.termux/files/usr/local/cuda/lib64 -lcudart -o vectorAdd vectorAdd.cu -v

 An executable file vectorAdd should have been generated that can be run with:

-./vectorAdd
+* ./vectorAdd

 An output ending with "Test PASSED Done" is an encouraging sign and you can take it from there.
 Good luck!
 The Pixel C CUDA strategy would have been all but impossible if not for Amy Wong, Fredrik Fornwall, and visionary teams at NVIDIA and Google.
 Thanks!